 - 1. Summarize the contents, themes, and central ideas of Ephesians and Colossians. - 2.
 Improve his or her abilities to study the Bible synthetically, analytically, and topically. - 3.
-Recognize the value of technical and expository commentaries. - 4.
+Become acquainted with the value of technical and expository commentaries. - 4.
 Apply the content of Ephesians and Colossians to his or her life.